tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/README.md

 In the tuning you will see a set of equations, the first being jerk, **but what exactly is jerk?**
 Jerk is calculated by taking current acceleration (in the form of m/s^2), subtracting that by previous acceleration, and dividing that by time.
-In our calculations we use 50hz as our timestep when calling the `make_jerk` method.
 In our tune you will see the following equation:

     current_accel = CS.out.aEgo
     self.state.jerk = (current_accel - self.state.accel_last_jerk) / 0.125